Penglai-Enclave/Penglai-doc/source/Tutorials/Tutorial-Penglai-TVM-hello-world.rst

 How to run an enclave
 >>>>>>>>>>>>>>>>>>>>>>>>>
-We provide several interfaces to operate an enclave.
+We provide several interfaces to manipulate an enclave.

 .. code-block:: c

   PLenclave_create(enclave, enclaveFile, params)

 We use this interface to create an enclave.
 Monitor will instantiate an enclave instance and return the corresponding ``eid``.
-With the different parameters, host can create different kinds of enclave: :doc:`shadow enclave <Tutorial-Penglai-TVM-shadow-enclave>`, :doc:`server enclave <Tutorial-Penglai-TVM-server-enclave>`, etc.
+With the different parameters, host can create different kinds of enclaves: :doc:`shadow enclave <Tutorial-Penglai-TVM-shadow-enclave>`, :doc:`server enclave <Tutorial-Penglai-TVM-server-enclave>`, etc.

-After the creation, enclave will not be running, until someone has invoked ``PLenclave_run``.
+After the creation, enclave is not running, until someone invokes ``PLenclave_run``.

 .. code-block:: c